CarlosGomes00/Bioinformatics-Project/README.md

 Here you can find work on **"Applying generative language models to design new antibody sequences to target Influenza's Hemagglutinin"**

-The content of this repository was developed by: Carlos Gomes, PG51681 Work supervised by: Pedro Moreira, Diana Lousa, Miguel Rocha
+The content of this repository was developed by:
+- Carlos Gomes, PG51681

+Work supervised by:
+- Pedro Moreira;
+- Diana Lousa;
+- Miguel Rocha.